 At high doses, PCP can cause hallucinations as well as seizures, coma, and death.
 Other effects that can occur at high doses are nausea, vomiting, blurred vision, flicking up and down of the eyes, drooling, loss of balance, and dizziness.
 High doses can also cause effects similar to symptoms of schizophrenia, such as delusions, paranoia, disordered thinking, and catatonia.
 Speech is often sparse and garbled.
-PCP has sedative effects, and interactions with other central nervous system depressants, such as alcohol and benzodiazepines, can lead to coma or accidental overdose.
+A hallmark of the drug’s effect is loss of one’s sense of self or a complete self-centeredness as with psychedelic drugs such as LSD.

 Use of PCP among adolescents may interfere with hormones related to normal growth and development as well as with the learning process.

 PCP can alter mood states in an unexpected or unpredictable fashion, as can other mood-altering drugs.
 It may induce feelings of invulnerability, leading to many stories of users becoming violent and seeming to possess superhuman strength.
 Researchers find these to be extremely rare occurrences.

 Some individuals can become detached and appear paranoid while others exhibit euphoria and may become agitated and very animated.
 It is a drug with unpredictable effects.